PoutineSyropErable/NIRFTSD/readme.md

+\*\* The readme might not be perfectly consitent with the state.
+(In particular, the todo list, as it might already be done)

 All important files are on ./main
 YOU SHOULD HAVE HIDDEN FILES (.name.ext) FILES VISIBLES.
 THE READMES OF EACH DIR ARE ".\_\_readme.md"